top of page

 Wooded greenspaces

-In spring migration males are gray and black back, black mask, bright yellow belly, black necklace and black streaks on belly.
-Females year-round and males in fall more-muted colors.
-Black tail tip when seen from below.
+In spring migration, males have gray and black backs, black masks, bright yellow bellies, black necklaces, and black streaks on belly.
+Females year-round and males in fall more-muted colors—black tail tip when seen from below.

 yellowrump_edited.jpg